Iran-Turkey ties tested by Assad's downfall in Syria – DW – 12/12/2024

 Despite years of collaboration — particularly on Turkey's economic support to circumvent international sanctions on Iran— relations between Iran and Turkey appear to be fraying.

-On Wednesday, Iran's Supreme Leader, Ayatollah Ali Khamenei, delivered a veiled critique of Turkey, accusing an unnamed "neighboring country" of conspiring with the US and Israel to topple the Assad regime in Syria.
+On Wednesday, Iran's Supreme Leader, Ayatollah Ali Khamenei, delivered a veiled critique of Turkey, accusing an unnamed "neighboring country" of conspiring with the US and Israel to topple the Assad regime.

 Competing strategies in Syria